vladimirfomene/movie-api/outline.md

 * Introduce Asynchronous programming.
 * Why it matters?

-### What is Functional and Declarative Programming?
-* Introduce functional and declarative Programming.
-* Why do they matter?
+### Benefits of Reactive programming

-## Reactive Programming with Project Reactor
+## Reactive Programming with Reactive Streams
-* Introduce Project Reactor.
+* Introduce Project Reactor as an implementation of reactive streams.
+* What are Reactive Streams and what is their specifications.

+### Reactive Streams DataFlow
+* Lifecycle of data in reative streams

+### Project Reactor's implementation of Reactive Streams
+* Reactor's data types for reactive streams.
-* How does it support reactive programming.
+* Reactor's operators for reactive streams.

 ## What is Spring WebFlux
 * Introduction to Spring WebFlux.